Raincoat (film): Plot

 While sitting, she tells him that he has changed.
-His hair is missing, he's gotten dark and lost weight.
+His hair is missing; he's gotten dark and lost weight.
 He asks for her to switch on a light so he can see her better, because she does not look well, and she leaves, but forbids him to follow her in the rest of the house.
-She brings the light, and shows her face, free of bruises or black eyes, and assures him that her husband really loves her.
-He asks her why she wears such an expensive sari around the house, and she says it would just sit there otherwise, since she never leaves the house.
+She brings the light and shows her face, free of bruises or black eyes, and assures him that her husband really loves her.
+He asks her why she wears such an expensive sari around the house, and she says it would just sit there otherwise since she never leaves the house.
 Neerja is very paranoid.
-She never opens the door for fear of burglars in her dangerous town coming to invade her wealthy home.
-She says her husband is away to Japan on business and offered her to come, but refused because of a fear of being locked in a bathroom and not knowing English.
+She never opens the door for fear of burglars in her dangerous town coming to loot her wealthy home.
+She says her husband is in Japan on business and asked her to come along but she refused because of a fear of being locked in a bathroom and not knowing English.
 Manoj laughs and tells her she hasn't changed a bit.

-The doorbell soon rings and Manoj insists on answering it.
+The doorbell soon rings, and Manoj insists on answering it.
 Neerja gets very afraid and urges him to let it be because she doesn't want to be seen home alone with another man while her husband is away and for word to get to him.
-He starts to answer the door anyway and she gets very upset, so he sits down.
-Manoj has a flashback of him getting very sick when he hears of Neerja's marriage.
-He was still very much in love with her at the time.
+He stands up to answer the door anyway, and she gets very upset, so he sits down.
+Manoj has a flashback of him getting very sick when he hears of Neerja's wedding as he was still very much in love with her at the time.

-Later, Neerja asks what Manoj does for a living and he says that he produces serials.
+Later, Neerja asks what Manoj does for a living, and he says that he produces serials.
 In fact, he is the owner of the company.
-He tells her that he and his mother live in a two-story apartment and that she should visit some time.
-Of course, this is far from true, he has a flashback of him bringing his mother a portable toilet, just so she won't have to walk far to use it.
+He tells her that he and his mother live in a two-storey apartment and that she should visit some time.
+Of course, this is far from true; he has a flashback of him bringing his mother a portable toilet, just so she won't have to walk far to use it.
 Neerja asks if he is married, and he hints that his mother has a girl set up.
 Neerja doesn't seem pleased.